JoeSchr/jTinder/README.md

 onLike (Optional) - Default value: null - Callback function if a user likes a item.
 Parameter assigned: The current li item.

+onNextLoaded (Optional) - Default value: null - Callback function if new data got loaded and appended to the stack.

 animationRevertSpeed (Optional) - Default value: 200 - Speed in milliseconds the item reverts back to the init state.

 animationSpeed (Optional) - Default value: 400 - Speed in milliseconds the item go away on like/dislike.